alicewu1/descriptives-nydischarges/README.md

 **This repo aims to:**
 1. Apply knowledge of descriptive statistics to a dataset
 2. Demonstrate adequate and detailed descriptive analysis for easy understanding amongst physicians and nurses
-3. Attempt to create least one descriptive table using the tableone package.
+3. Create least one descriptive table using tableone package (used Google Colab)